Bleebop/IXL_project/README.md

 - Position of the switches (e.g. Sw_02 is on TC_109)
 - For each switch, its fouling point (e.g. the lower part of TC_110 is inside the fouling point of Sw_02, as well as both lines of TC_109)

+## Automatic generation

+The python program `translators/data_to_PLC/main.py` generates a PLC program equivalent to "Simplified IXL" from the station data in `data/data_exemple_station_1.xml`.
+This file use a format close to RailML.
+The generated PLC program was imported and tested successfully in Codesys.

 ## Proof